benkiefer/ember-cli-gradle-plugin/README.md

 ## The Clean Task
 ---------

-An independent task that removes the `build` and `dist` directories.
+An independent task that removes the `dist` directories.

 Example: